 Dum aloo recipe | Restaurant style punjabi dum aloo recipe

-Punjabi dum aloo recipe - Slow cooked fried baby potatoes in onion tomato and yogurt gravy.
+Dum aloo recipe - Slow cooked potatoes in spicy onion tomato and yogurt gravy.
+This dum aloo is a popular restaurant style North Indian side dish.
 Serve dum aloo with rice, paratha, naan or roti.

 Ingredients (240 ml cup used)